-Countless community needs have been met by nonprofits.
-And undoubtedly, new solutions will inspire others to consider the same organizational path.
-Yet, not every idea or initiative lends itself to starting a new nonprofit organization.
-The challenge is knowing when the conditions are right and the funding and human resources exist to go this route.
+Countless community and global needs have been met by nonprofits.
+And undoubtedly, new solutions will inspire others to consider this path.
+Yet critical to success is knowing that not every idea or initiative lends itself to starting a new nonprofit organization.
+In fact, some ideas are best implemented through alternative methods.
+Bottom line: pursuing the "right" course requires research, communication, and planning.
+Please read on.

-- Is your idea a nonprofit or a business?
+- Is your idea best suited as a nonprofit or business/for-profit?
+(Learn about a new for-profit type: social purpose corporation.)

-- The legal steps to form a nonprofit
+- The legal steps to forming a nonprofit

 - Nonprofit management obligations

-Perhaps most important – or essential to a group’s potential for success – is part four of the Starting a Nonprofit Organization guide.
+Perhaps most important to a group’s potential for success is part four of the Starting a Nonprofit Organization guide.
 It outlines the steps to developing a business plan.
 A basic template for creating one – including a staffing plan and budget – can be found at the end of the guide.

-The importance of a business plan can’t be overstated.
-While a nonprofit organization is different in many ways from a for-profit business, from an operations perspective, there are many similarities.
-A well-developed business plan allows you to assess if you’re ready to start a new organization and how sustainable it may be.
-It also:
+The importance of a business plan cannot be overstated.
+While a nonprofit organization is different in many ways from a business or for-profit from an operations perspective, there are many similarities.
+In fact, when you think of starting and running a nonprofit, imagine that you are about to start a small business and what that entails.
+Then add to it nonprofit-specific government requirements.

-- Becomes an introductory document to share with community leaders and potential board members, staff, funders, and partners in the venture
+- Becomes an introductory document to share with community leaders and potential board members, staff, donors, and other partners in the venture

 - Gives future board, staff, and volunteers of the organization a road map for building a successful organization

-- Helps you respond to questions from the state of Washington and the IRS
+- Helps you respond to questions from the state, the IRS, and other government agencies

-Getting legal or other professional help when starting a new organization – while not required – is one way to ensure compliance with state and federal requirements.
-One organization to note is Washington Attorneys Assisting Community Organizations, or WAACO.
-WAACO provides pro bono legal assistance to nonprofits, so groups can focus on their work in the community without concern about legal issues.
-Help with forming a nonprofit (e.g., incorporation and application for federal tax-exemption status under IRS Code sec.
-501(c)(3) is a service WAACO offers.
+Getting legal or other professional help when starting a new organization is one way to ensure compliance with state and federal requirements.
+One organization to note is Communities Rise (formerly Washington Attorneys Assisting Community Organizations).
+Communities Rise provides pro bono legal assistance to nonprofits so groups can focus on their work in the community with less concern about legal issues.
+Help with forming a nonprofit is a service Communities Rise and others offer.

-Yet here again, having a business plan is an essential step.
-Among WAACO’s eligibility requirements, a start-up organization must demonstrate that it has such a plan.
-Through its website, WAACO also puts out an excellent and more extensive free guide called the Washington Nonprofit Handbook.
+Yet here again, having a business plan is an important step.
+For example, one of Communities Rise’s eligibility requirements for a start-up organization is that it demonstrate that it has such a plan.

-501 Commons and WAACO are not the only options for help in starting a new nonprofit.
-A number of highly skilled consultants – many of whom serve the whole state – are also knowledgeable in this area.
-Some have experience in specific nonprofit subsectors, like arts and cultural organizations, while others have experience with groups serving communities of color or special populations, like immigrants and refugees.
-To find these service providers, including those who’ve been evaluated by 501 Commons’ review process, visit the Statewide Nonprofit Resource Directory’s “Consultants & Other Nonprofit Specialists” page.
+501 Commons and Communities Rise are not the only options for help with starting a new nonprofit.
+A number of highly skilled consultants are also knowledgeable in this and other areas.
+Some have experience with particular nonprofit subsectors, like arts and cultural organizations, while others have worked with groups serving diverse communities or specific populations.
+To find service providers who have been vetted and evaluated by 501 Commons, visit the Nonprofit Resource Directory.

-Also, every month and around the State, there are numerous learning and networking opportunities for current and aspiring nonprofit professionals.
-Take advantage of events offered by service providers approved and listed in the Resource Directory as well as those put on by 501 Commons.
-Some events cost a fee, but others are free!
+Also, every month and around the Pacific Northwest, there are numerous learning and networking opportunities for current and aspiring nonprofit professionals and volunteers.
+Take advantage of great trainings offered by service providers in the Resource Directory as well as those put on by 501 Commons.
+Some events cost a fee, while others are free!

-Other Ways to Serve Your Mission: Fiscal Sponsorship
+Fiscal Sponsorship & Other Ways to Serve Your Mission

 Starting a Nonprofit Resources